 Extract – allows you to unzip files inside your server directories.
-This feature is useful when performing manual WordPress updates, restoring blog files, or reinstalling WordPress on your domain.
+This feature is useful when performing manual WordPress updates, restoring blog data, or reinstalling a WordPress site.

 Compress – allows you to zip (compress) folders inside your server directories.
-This feature is useful when performing WordPress updates, restoring blog data, or reinstalling WordPress.
+This feature is useful when performing WordPress updates, restoring blog files, or reinstalling a WordPress site.